Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Details of numerical simulations

-This section details the numerical calculation of the mean squared displacement of spherical condensates with radius $R$ in $d=3$ dimensions.
-As discussed in the previous section, the first term in Eq.~\eqref{eq:dynamics_3d_short_timescale} is negligible for most practical scenarios.
-Hence, in the following, we make the approximation $D_c \approx 0$.
-Moreover, for simplicity, we also neglect hydrodynamic screening, $\gamma \approx 0$.
-With these simplifications, one has
+This supporting section details the numerical calculation of the mean squared displacement of spherical condensates with radius $R$ in $d=3$ dimensions.
+As discussed in the main text, the first term in Eq.~\eqref{eq:dynamics_3d_short_time scale} is negligible for most practical scenarios and one can approximate $D_c \approx 0$.
+In the following, $\Lambda \coloneqq \tau_f / \tau_\alpha$ is the ratio between the fluid relaxation time and the stirring time, $s \coloneqq t / \tau_\alpha$ is the nondimensionalized time and $X(t) \coloneqq \MSD(t)/R^2$ is the nondimensionalized mean squared displacement.
+Taken together, with the Fourier number defined by Eq.~\eqref{eq:parameter_estimation_fourier_number}, the initial condition $\partial_t \MSD(0^{+}) = D_0$ corresponds to